Menopause Advice & Treatments

-It is not unusual for women to suffer from insomnia during menopause, partly because of night sweats, and partly due to anxiety or stress.
-Unfortunately, lack of sleep then increases the stress factor, causing the cycle to continue.
+It is not unusual for women to suffer from insomnia during menopause, partly because of night sweats and partly due to anxiety or stress.
+Unfortunately, lack of sleep then increases the stress.
 LadyCare may help you get a good night’s sleep but we recommend that you also get into a bedtime routine.
 Here are some tips:

 - Go to bed at a regular time.